sarsam/omnipay-stripe/README.md

 ## Information

-In this package now  implemented only PaymentIntents, PaymentMethods, Customers and Refunds.
+In this package now  implemented only SetupIntents, PaymentIntents, PaymentMethods, Customers and Refunds.

 [Stripe API Documetnation](https://stripe.com/docs/api).
 Other requests  is in the process...

-## Test Mode

-Stripe accounts have test-mode API keys as well as live-mode API keys.
-These keys can be active at the same time.
-Data created with test-mode credentials will never hit the credit card networks and will never cost anyone money.

-Unlike some gateways, there is no test mode endpoint separate to the live mode endpoint, the Stripe API endpoint is the same for test and for live.

 ## Support